iamrafiul/Agent-Based-Messaging-using-JADE/README.md

 #Things to remind.
-There is nothing to remind actually.
-This code has no copyright(It sucks big time!), you can use any part of it as a pet/course project.
+There is nothing to remind.
+This code has no copyright, you can use any part of it as a pet/course project.
 Feel free to share.

-Regards;

-Rafiul Sabbir, Skelleftea, Sweden.